 The course withdrawal deadline is also the deadline for changing grading options for individual courses (pass/fail or letter grade).
 The official Grade Option Change deadline is available on the University's academic calendar.

-You must complete the Grade Option Change form and submit it to the Financial Aid and Registrar Student Services Office, Student Wing, Room 109, no later than 15 minutes prior to the conclusion of the business day.
+You must complete the Grade Option Change form and submit it to Student Records and Registrar Services, Admissions Center Room 112, no later than 15 minutes prior to the conclusion of the business day.

 To change the grading option of a course after the drop deadline, use the Undergraduate General Academic Petition form.

-College Link students are not eligible to live on campus.
+College Link students are not eligible for campus housing.

 You can purchase textbooks through the Binghamton University Bookstore, a service of Barnes & Noble College Bookstores, Inc. It is located in University Union West.
 Students can also buy books online at their website.

 To browse costs and titles of required textbooks, visit the Bookstore website, click on Textbooks on the top horizontal menu, select the correct term, and locate each course you will be taking.
 Your B# is not needed to access this information, but you will need the course number (e.g. ASTR 114-01).